Mitigating Systematic Errors in Parameter Estimation of Binary Black Hole Mergers in O1-O3 LIGO-Virgo Data: Discussion and Summary

 \subsection{Limitations and Future Directions}

 While we demonstrate the effectiveness of mitigating systematic errors in simulated and real events using \ac{gw} waveform uncertainty parametrization in a data-driven approach, we would like to address certain caveats and assumptions now.
 The main issue in this framework is the choice of the prior.
 In the data-driven approach, we assume prior distributions for the amplitude and phase uncertainty parameters and let the signal's loudness and the accuracy of the waveform model determine the constraints on these uncertainty parameters.
 If we choose priors that are too small, we might not be able to fully correct for the systematics.
-On the other hand, too wide priors may weaken the constraints on the other physical parameter.
-The best approach would be to estimate error budgets.
+On the other hand, overly broad priors may weaken the constraints on the other physical parameter.
+A more principled approach would be to estimate error budgets.
 One way to do this is to provide probabilistic waveform models or uncertainty envelopes alongside waveform models.

 Another potential improvement that we intend to implement in the near future is using parameter-space-dependent priors on uncertainty parameters.
 For a typical system, we use wide astrophysical priors on masses and spin parameters.
 We have seen in Figure \ref{fig:scatter_mismatches} that the mismatch between waveform models becomes large for more asymmetric mass ratios, large precessing values, and high effective spin parameters.
-If we assume that the intrinsic differences among the waveform models are a good proxy for the differences with the `true' signal, then we need to adopt comparatively wider uncertainty priors in that parameter space.
-If we know the inaccuracies of waveform models across parameter space, we can then translate them into amplitude and phase uncertainty bands and use them as prior distribution in \ac{pe} runs.
+If we assume that the intrinsic differences among the waveform models are a reasonable proxy for the differences with the `true' signal, then we need to adopt comparatively wider uncertainty priors in that parameter space.
+If we know the inaccuracies of waveform models across parameter space, we can then translate them into amplitude and phase uncertainty bands and use them as prior distributions in \ac{pe} runs.

 Another limitation of the current framework may be realized when the cubic-spline method fails to capture the functional form of the true deviation from the underlying `correct' waveform model.
 It can happen when either the number of nodal points is insufficient or the functional form of the deviation is too complicated to be captured by a single blanket grid.
 To address the first point, we present a recipe in our method paper \citep{Kumar:2025nwb} that investigates how many frequency nodes are sufficient to capture a particular form of deviation we are looking for.
 For the second scenario, before the \ac{pe} run, we can estimate the functional form of uncertainty parameters as a function of frequency across the prior range, and then adjust the cubic-spline construction accordingly.